Reds vs. Yankees Player Props Betting Odds

 Judge Stats

-- Aaron Judge has 36 hits with seven doubles, 12 home runs, 23 walks and 28 RBI.
+- Aaron Judge has seven doubles, 13 home runs, 24 walks and 29 RBI (37 total hits).
 He's also stolen three bases.

-- Judge enters this game looking to extend his six-game hit streak.
-In his last 10 outings he is hitting .324 with two doubles, six home runs, nine walks and 14 RBI.
+- Judge heads into this game looking to extend his seven-game hit streak.
+During his last 10 outings he is batting .342 with two doubles, seven home runs, nine walks and 13 RBI.

 Judge Recent Games